g-k-l/sudokugen/README.md

 ## Game Client
 There is also a `curses`-based interactive client which serves a randomly generated puzzle.
-Note, the
+Note, connection to a postgres database that contains generated puzzles and solutions is required.
 ```
+export PG_CONN="postgres://..."
+export SUDOKU_DB_NAME="my_sudoku_db"

 python -m sudokugen play
 ```